Saliency-Guided Complexity Control for HEVC Decoding: Formulation for Saliency-Guided Complexity Control Approach

 As the cost of decoding complexity reduction, the visual quality of decoded videos degrades (as Fig. \ref{fig:MSE} shows).
-Fortunately, it has been investigated \cite{geisler1998real}\cite{wang2001embedded} that visual attention of the HVS does not focus on the whole picture, but only a small region around fixation (called foveal vision).
-Hence, the degraded quality may slightly influence the visual quality, by taking visual attention into account in our approach.
-In this paper, we use the compression domain saliency detection method proposed in \cite{xu2017learning} to directly obtain the saliency value of each CTU from HEVC bitstrams\footnote{Since saliency detection of \cite{xu2017learning} consumes high computational time, we replace the Support Vector Machine (SVM) in \cite{xu2017learning} by linear combination to simplify the method.
-As such, the computational time overhead of saliency detection is negligible, as presented in Section \ref{overhead}.
-Note that the simplified method achieves similar performance as \cite{xu2017learning}, with only 2\% loss of Area Under receiver operating characteristic Curve (AUC) \cite{borji2013state}.}.
-Then, we follow \cite{wang2011information} to weight the MSE of each CTU using its saliency value.
-We defining $w_{n}$ as the saliency value of the $n$-th CTU in a frame, and $w_{n}\in[0,1]$ always holds.
-Assuming that there are in total $N$ CTUs in a video frame, the Saliency Weighted MSE (SW-MSE) of this frame is denoted by
+Fortunately, it has been investigated \cite{geisler1998real, wang2001embedded} that visual attention of the HVS does not focus on the whole picture, but only a small region around fixation (called foveal vision).
+Hence, visual attention is taken into account in our approach to minimize the perceptual quality degradation.

+In this paper, we use the compression domain saliency detection method \cite{xu2017learning} to directly obtain the saliency value of each CTU from HEVC bitstreams.
+Specifically, \cite{xu2017learning} proposed to detect saliency maps using HEVC domain features, including bits allocation, motion vectors, splitting depth and their spatial and temporal contrasts.
+Then, a Support Vector Machine (SVM) is learnt to combine these features for saliency detection.
+However, computing these complex features and applying the SVM consume high computational time, i.e., averagely 140 ms per frame.
+This leads to huge computational time overhead in the HEVC decoder.
+Since our SGCC approach aims at reducing the decoding complexity of HEVC, we simplify \cite{xu2017learning} to significantly reduce the time overhead of saliency detection.

+We simplify \cite{xu2017learning} according to the two facts verified by both \cite{xu2017learning} and our experiments.
+(1) Bits allocation and its spatial contrast make the most essential contribution to the accuracy of saliency detection; (2) Replacing the SVM with a linear combination slightly reduces the accuracy of saliency detection, but saving extensive computational time.
+Therefore, the saliency value of the $n$-th CTU, defined as $w_n$, is detected by the linear combination of bits allocation and its spatial contrast, such that the computational time can be significantly reduced with slight accuracy loss of saliency detection.
+That is, $w_n$ is calculated by